thomseddon/traefik-forward-auth/README.md

 You must set the `providers.oidc.issuer-url`, `providers.oidc.client-id` and `providers.oidc.client-secret` config options.

+Please see the [Provider Setup](https://github.com/thomseddon/traefik-forward-auth/wiki/Provider-Setup) wiki page for examples.

-##### Generic Oauth
+##### Generic OAuth2

-For providers that don't support OpenID Connect, we also have the Generic OAuth provider where you can statically configure the OAuth2 and "user" endpoints.
+For providers that don't support OpenID Connect, we also have the Generic OAuth2 provider where you can statically configure the OAuth2 and "user" endpoints.

 You must set:
 - `providers.generic-oauth.auth-url` - URL the client should be sent to authenticate the authenticate